gardendb/gardendb/README.md

 # GardenDB

-GardenDB is an in-memory, file-persisted document store for Clojure development, heavily influenced by CouchDB.
+GardenDB is an in-memory, file-persisted document store for Clojure development, influenced by CouchDB.

 GardenDB was developed for small to medium data storage needs.
 There are quite a few embedded